uhi22/Ioniq28Investigations/VESS_VirtualEngineSoundSystem/readme.md

 - 11 (blue) VESS LED to ground
 - 12 (brown) VESS speaker -

+## How to find / unmount it in the car?

+- Turn and pull the two stoppers of the glove box.
+- Pull the two hinge bolts of the glove box.
+Now the glovebox can be removed.
+- Behind the glove box there are two silver screws (10mm wrench).
+Remove these.
+- Under the glove box there is a kind of "flap" which can be moved downwards.
+It covers a kind of filter fleece.
+- On the passenger side entry, pull-off the door sealing in the front area.
+- Remove the side wall of the dashboard (just pull).
+- Looking from sidewards, find and remove 3 or 4 black Philips screws which hold the parts of the dashboard together.
+- Unclipse the small dashboard bar, to find and remove 3 more black Philips screws, which connect the "glovebox environment part" to the upper part of the dashboard.
+- Now the "glovebox environment part" is free to be unclipsed and removed.
+- Two nuts (10mm wrench) are holding the VESS.
+- To unlock the connector, press the black "button" heavily.
+Summary: ~11 Screws/nuts in total.

 ## CAN communication

 The VESS transmits on CAN with 500kBaud.